How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

 6.6.
-The cyclist is prohibited from:
+A cyclist is prohibited from:

 3. Task 3 of 15